Background

 Harder to test and debug code

 I haven’t worked with a serverless solution that can replicate what goes in the cloud on my machine.
 Over the years, I have appreciated that this is something developers have to come to terms with.
 However, this can slow down figuring out what’s broken where.
-There are cloud services that enable developers to work in a sandbox and allows them to test and debug solutions but I haven’t trialled any to give my review on them.
+There are cloud services that enable developers to work in a sandbox and allow them to test and debug solutions, but I haven’t trialled any to give my review on them.

 Performance and cold starts